 In one of the blogs I read someone posted a comment.
 The message only somewhat tied in with the topic and the back link was to an unrelated website.
-I dislike the idea of giving the author’s rant any more exposure by repeating it, but once its invective nature is set aside, there is both truth and insight within.
+I dislike the idea of giving the author’s rant any more exposure by repeating it, but once I set aside invective nature of the post, I saw both truth and insight within.
 Here is the comment:

 “The bible is a poorly edited anthology of 3rd Century literature.
 Calling it ‘God’s Word’ perpetuates the church’s fraud.”